-The model 6300 is a high accuracy automated pressure controller, specifically designed for controlling air data parameters such as altitude, airspeed, Mach and climb.
+The model 6200 is a high accuracy automated pressure controller, specifically designed for controlling air data parameters such as altitude, airspeed, Mach and climb.
 This instrument can also be used to control pressures in units of inHg, mbar, psi, mmHg and kpa.
-The 6300 is equipped with internal pressure and vacuum pumps.
+The 6200 is equipped with internal pressure and vacuum pumps.
 The Remote unit is used to interface with the Main unit.
 The small size of the Remote unit allows it to be used in the cockpit of an aircraft.

-The 6300 has two high accuracy transducers that measure pressure in the range of 1 to 32 inHg absolute on the Static output, and 0 to 30 inHg differential on the Pitot output.
+The 6200 has two high accuracy transducers that measure pressure in the range of 1 to 32 in Hg absolute on the Static output, and 0 to 15 in Hg differential on the Pitot output.
 These transducers are designed to accurately measure the pressure of dry air over an ambient temperature range of -40°C to 80°C. The high accuracy of the Pitot transducer makes it ideal for checking the low airspeeds typical in helicopters.
-The high accuracy of the Static transducer makes the 6300 fully RVSM compliant.
+Although the 6200 is not RVSM compliant, the accuracy of the Static transducer is significantly better than what is required for checking altimeters in non-RVSM aircraft and helicopters.

-The 6300 allows the user to control altitude in feet or meters, climb in feet per minute or meters per second.
+The 6200 allows the user to control altitude in feet or meters, climb in feet per minute or meters per second.
 Airspeed can be controlled in knots, mach, km/hr and mph.
 Airspeed-rate can be also be controlled in these units.
-The 6300 also allows the user to control EPR on the Pitot output.
+The 6200 also allows the user to control EPR on the pitot output.

-The model 6300 features programmable limits on altitude, airspeed, airspeed rate, mach number, and climb rate.
+The model 6200 features programmable limits on altitude, airspeed, airspeed rate, mach number, and climb rate.
 These limits are checked during data entry and thereby prohibit entry of erroneous target values.
 These limits are also checked continuously during operation, and if any of these is exceeded, the unit automatically takes abortive action.

-The user has the ability to program into the 6300 a profile of set-points to be controlled in a sequence.
+The user has the ability to program into the 6200 a profile of set-points to be controlled in a sequence.
 Once such a profile has been setup, the user can command the unit to move from one set-point to the next simply by using the Up-arrow key.
 Up to 50 points can be stored in one profile.
-The 6300 can store up to 15 such profiles in non-volatile memory at any one time.
+The 6200 can store up to 15 such profiles in non-volatile memory at any one time.

 Calibration of the unit is required only once a year.
-This process is the only scheduled maintenance function required on the 6300.
+This process is the only scheduled maintenance function required on the 6200.

-The standard version of the model 6300 operates on AC power and comes with an RS232 interface.
-Options include an integrated battery which lasts up to 8 hours, internal heaters which allow the unit to operate down to -40°C, and an altimeter-encoder interface.
+The standard version of the model 6200 operates on AC power and comes with an RS232 interface.
+Options include an external removable battery which lasts about 8 hours, internal heaters which allow the unit to operate down to -40°C, and an altimeter-encoder interface.